rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> members = groupy.Member.list()
     >>> bots = groupy.Bot.list()

-The object lists are returned as a :class:`~groupy.objects.FilterList`.
+The object lists are returned as a :class:`~groupy.object.listers.FilterList`.
 These behave just like the built-in :class:`list` does with some convenient
-functionality: :obj:`~groupy.objects.FilterList.first` and
+functionality: :obj:`~groupy.object.listers.FilterList.first` and
-:obj:`~groupy.objects.FilterList.last`.
+:obj:`~groupy.object.listers.FilterList.last`.

 .. code-block:: python